hannahdesmond/mastery-curriculum/chapter5/README.md

 => #<Person:0x007fadf88045f0>
 ```

-> Notice how we pass the person's height to `Person` along with the `new` message.
-We'll find out more about how this works later.
+#### What's the return value from `new`?

-So what's with this `#<Person:0x007fadf88045f0>` thing?
-Simply: when we tell a class to create a new instance, Ruby gives us the instance we just created:
+What's with this `#<Person:0x007fadf88045f0>` thing returned by `Person.new`?
+Simply: when we tell a class, like `Person` to create a new instance – a new person object – that class returns to us the instance it just created:

 <decomposition of #<Person:0x007fadf88045f0>>